bmurta/ingenious/readme.md

 To run the test suite, an environment running [nodejs](https://nodejs.org/en/) is required.

+Test suites are located in the folder `cypress\e2e`, and helper functions are located in `cypress\support\commands.js`

 Cypress will automatically record videos and take screenshots upon test execution.

 ## How to execute it